-School Attendance/ Dropout Rates/ Expulsions
+School Attendance/ Dropout Rates/ Expulsions amount of school or when phone contacts are unsuccessful.
 The State of California defines a dropout as any student who leaves an educational institution and for whom a transcript is not requested within forty-five days.
-During the school year 1998-99 there were 22 students who left Mt.
+During the school year 1999-2000 there were 17 students who left Mt.
 Pleasant High School for whom a transcript was not requested within forty-five days.
-Based on a student population of 2120 this represents a dropout rate of 1%.
-There were 212 students suspended during the 1998-99 school year and no students were expelled.
+Based on a student population of 2231 this represents a dropout rate of under 1%.
+There were 176 students suspended during the 1999-2000 school year and no students were expelled.